luckyluke007/ucsc-alumniweekend/source/_alumniweekend/2023/01-index.md

 welcome:
   title: "Alumni Reunion Weekend"
-  message: "Alumni Reunion Weekend will celebrate our Golden Slug alumni from the classes of 1965-1973.
-This meaningful weekend will be filled with college-specific events and special moments to honor alumni celebrating their 50th or greater reunion milestones.
-We are excited to welcome these pioneers back to UC Santa Cruz for this special weekend."
+  message: "Alumni Reunion Weekend will celebrate our Golden Slug alumni from the classes of 1965-1973. <br/>This meaningful weekend will be filled with college-specific events and special moments to honor alumni celebrating their 50th or greater reunion milestones. <br/>We are excited to welcome these pioneers back to UC Santa Cruz for this special weekend."
   date: "Friday, April 14 - Saturday, April 15, 2023"
+  note: "<strong>Invite your classmates and schedule your weekend to reconnect and remember in the way most meaningful for you.</strong></p><p>Peruse the weekend event schedule and register!
+Reach out to classmates and encourage them to join you at Alumni Reunion Weekend."

 permalink: /alumniweekend/2023/